 Air Conditioning System and Fire Safety

 The air quality in the room affects your employees’ performance.
 Therefore, the office should be provided with a proper ventilation system.
 You should use air handlers that will supply fresh air to the room and remove the exhaust air.
 Also, think about air conditioners to maintain the necessary temperature in the office.

-In-house call centers should have a fire detection and warning system.
+In-house call centers should have fire detection and warning system.
 This system should be checked regularly for proper functioning at least once a month.

 These are requirements you should take into account when choosing the equipment for an in-house call center.
 You can make this list shorter if you consider migrating to the cloud-based contact center solution.
 In this case, you won’t need bulky servers and can save significant costs on hardware and software.
-Moreover, cloud call center solutions will give you much more flexibility and allow you to seamlessly switch to remote mode if necessary.
+Moreover, cloud contact center solutions will give you much more flexibility and allow you to seamlessly switch to remote mode if necessary.